Manage Copy Through Project Workflows

 4. Assign users for translation (if applicable):

-1. If a copy element includes translation, expand the element by clicking the expand (▶) icon next to its name.
+1. If a copy element includes translation, select the expand (ā–¶) icon next to the element.

-5. Use Bulk User Assignment (If needed):
+6. Use Bulk User Assignment (If needed):

 If you want to assign the same user to multiple elements quickly: